AdamWilsonLab/postfire/workflow/5_PostFireTrajectories/PostFireTrajectories.md

 $\mu_{i,t}=\alpha_i+\gamma_i\Big(1-e^{-\frac{age_{i,t}}{\lambda_i}}\Big)$

 Since this is a slightly more complicated formula than a standard linear regression, we can't just use `lm`/`glm`, etc.  There are a few approaches to fitting this model.
-We'll start with a numeric search for values that minimize the residual squared errors using the `nlsLM()` function in the `minpack.lm` package.
+We'll start with a numeric search (the _Levenberg-Marquardt_ algorithm) for values that minimize the residual squared errors with the `nlsLM()` function in the `minpack.lm` package.
 First we need to define the model in as a 'formula

 ```r